cu-mkp/editioncrafter-cli/docs.md

 ### `images`

-Process a list of images from a CSV file into a TEIDocument.
+Process a list of images from a CSV file into a TEI Document.

 Usage: `editioncrafter images [-i csv_path] [-o output_file]`